-The latest ‘Yard Built’ custom from Yamaha is this epic race-themed XJR1300 from Deus’ Milan workshop.
+The latest ‘Yard Built’ custom this epic race-themed Yamaha XJR1300 from Deus’ Milan workshop.
 Inspired by the endurance machines of the 1970s and 1980s and nicknamed ‘Eau Rouge,’ it’s a modern reinterpretation of those iconic retro racers.

 Deus has added a modern twist to the semi-faired 1970s style, with straight lines and angular aesthetics.
 The seat unit, tank and ‘cyclops’ nose cone are hand-made, and finished in a special paint that replicates bare metal.